guptaxyz/Alloy_Modelling/Lift_Modelling/One_Lift/4_Initialising_Lift_sig/4_Initialising_Lift_sig.md

 We have initialised the basic Lift signatures.
 A Lift sig shall have 3 main attributes:
-- floor: necessary to store to determine the doors, lift movement -`state: tells about whether the lift is moving or not
+- floor: necessary to store to determine the doors, lift movement -`status: tells about whether the lift is moving or not
 -	pressed_buttons: store the pressed_buttons inside the lift

-For state, we can enum State as Moving or Rest.
+For status, we can enum Status as Moving or Rest.
 Upon implementing this, and instantiating we get:

 ![Alloy_Diagram](4_init_Lift_sig_1.png)